What is the purpose of a legal lot determination?

 - Download the following forms online:

-- Pick up application forms at the Permitting Department in Snoqualmie (see map and directions).
+- Pick up application forms at the Permitting office in Snoqualmie (see map and directions).

 How do I submit my application?

-See Applying for a Permit at the Permitting Department and Drop-offs: Permits accepted by drop-off or mail.
+See Applying for a Permit and Drop-offs: Permits accepted by drop-off or mail.

 What is the timeline for processing this permit?